Places to Visit

 • Treatment: Selected prescription drugs.

-• Under federal Surface Water Treatment Rule enforced by EPA, public water supplies must show removal or inactivation of Giardia to at least the three-log (99.9 percent) level.
+Giardia is regarded as a "primary contaminant" under the Safe Drinking Water Act, and EPA sets the MCLG (Maximum Contaminant Level Goal) at zero.
+Under federal law, public water supplies must show removal or inactivation of Giardia to at least the three-log (99.9 percent) level.